How it works

 - Expired — the client link was not used within 30 days.

-You can reopen completed or cancelled onboardings, which generates a fresh link and moves the status back to In Progress.
+You can reopen completed or cancelled onboardings.
+This generates a fresh link and moves the status back to In progress.

 Automations

-Portico handles the follow-up so you don't have to:
+Portico handles the follow-up so you do not have to:

-- Email reminders — sent automatically based on a schedule you set (e.g., 7 days, 3 days, and 1 day before the due date).
+- Email reminders — sent automatically based on a schedule you configure (for example, 7 days, 3 days, and 1 day before the due date).

-- SMS reminders — available on Pro and above with Twilio connected.
+- SMS reminders — available on Pro and above.
+See SMS reminders.

-- Webhooks — trigger external workflows when onboarding events happen (sent, submitted, completed).
+- Webhooks — trigger external workflows when onboarding events happen.
+See Webhooks.

 - Data retention — automatically clean up old response data after a period you define.